How to Write Songs | 13 Songwriting Must-Read Tips

 How can I become a good songwriter?

-#2 Get creative with songwriting
+#2 Get creative with your songwriting

 Songwriting is something anyone can achieve if they put their mind to it, but it’s important to understand writing song lyrics takes a lot of discipline and dedication.
 Writing song lyrics is a very personal process, everyone will have a different style and approach.